-Marine Environmental Science (section 2)
+Marine Environmental Science (online)

 Two year-long high school courses in science, and completion of grades 10, 11 or 12.

-|High school students on an evening sampling cruise.|
+|MES students on an evening sampling cruise.|

 This course is a university level course, designed for advanced high school students.
 Marine Environmental Science explores the diversity of coastal marine habitats and ecosystems and the tools scientists use to study them, with an emphasis on topics related to human impacts and environmental health.
-Fieldwork will include explorations of the rocky intertidal zone, excursions to neighboring islands to observe seal and seabird colonies, and offshore trips to learn oceanographic sampling techniques and observe whale foraging grounds.
+Virtual fieldwork will include explorations of the rocky intertidal zone, excursions to neighboring islands to observe seal and seabird colonies, and offshore trips to learn oceanographic sampling techniques and observe whale foraging grounds.
 Dive into marine science this summer and earn Cornell college credit.

 NOTE: Marine Environmental Science (online) will run for 4 weeks, with synchronous and asynchronous class periods, Monday - Friday.